 The Paris Bettencourt iGEM team chose to focus on a specific world health problem.
 They won the grand prize for their project addressing several aspects of tuberculosis (TB) monitoring and treatment.
 TB is a disease caused by Mycobacterium tuberculosis, which attacks cells primarily located in the lungs.
 TB is highly contagious, and is generally difficult to treat, due to the fact that bacteria can hide inside macrophages to evade detection and treatment.
 In addition, there are strains that are resistant to standard TB drug therapies—multidrug resistant TB—that are a significant health problem in some geographic locations.
 The team worked on four projects aimed at various aspects of detecting, studying, and treating TB.

-For TB detection, the team developed a CRISPR-based mechanism coupled with a LacZ reporter gene to quickly identify the presence of resistance genes in aspirated samples by simple visual inspection.
+For TB detection, the team designed a CRISPR-based mechanism coupled with a LacZ reporter gene to quickly identify the presence of resistance genes in aspirated samples by simple visual inspection.

 With the goal of finding new therapeutic targets, Team Paris Bettencourt developed a more effective system for studying TB in the lab.
 By introducing an important sulfite reduction pathway from M. tuberculosis into E. coli, the resulting E. coli strain is easier and safer to grow in culture than M. tuberculosis.
 The students were then able to use this tool to test the effects of 10 potential drug candidates targeting this pathway in TB.